infinispan/infinispan-images/README.md

 Map the local port `7900` to the port defined in the configuration (`7200`).
 On Docker, for example, use `-p 7200:7900`

-Note: Caches won't be created automatically on the other side.
-So these must be created manually with the same name.
+Note: Caches aren't created automatically on the other site.
+You must manually create caches with identical names.

 To create a new cache, use the console (http://localhost:11222) or a tool such as curl:
 `curl -XPOST -u <user>:<password> -H "Content-Type: application/xml" -d "@<path/to/cache.xml>" http://localhost:11222/rest/v2/caches/xsite-cache`